codebards/policies/privacy/subprocessors/index.md

 ---
-title: Subprocessors | Code Bards
+title: Our Subprocessors | Code Bards
 description: All the third-party subprocessors that we use to run Code Bards.
 ---

-# Code Bards subprocessors
+# Our Subprocessors

-*Last updated: March 24, 2021*
+*Last updated: July 1, 2021*

 We use third party subprocessors, such as cloud computing providers, to provide our services.
 We also use other software as a company that are not part of providing our services but may collect your personal information for other purposes, such as our emailing software for customer support.